Kayaking Beginners Guide: Start Your Water Adventure

 Buddy System

 While solo kayaking can be peaceful, beginners should paddle with a companion whenever possible.
 Having someone else along provides an extra layer of safety and makes the experience more enjoyable as you learn together.
+If you must paddle alone, be extra conservative with your route selection and always inform someone of your plans.

 Essential Equipment for Beginners